Dry Needling Moselle, MO

 Trigger Point Dry Needling in Moselle, MO | Axes Physical Therapy

 Many of our patients come to us after months or even years of pain and mobility issues that just won’t go away, even after extensive treatment.
-At Axes, our licensed and skilled physical in Moselle, MO work with you as a team to design a tailored treatment plan that research and experience tells us is effective.
-We’ve committed our practice to getting the best results for our clients and getting you back to the activities you love most, whether that be sliding into home plate, taking a morning job, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
-Reach out to a knowledgeable Moselle, MO physical therapist online or call the location closest to you.
+At Axes, our professional and experienced physical and occupational in Moselle, MO work with you as a team to develop a personalized treatment plan with a proven track record of success.
+We’ve dedicated our practice to getting the best results for our clients and getting you back to the activities you love most, whether that hitting a home run on your local softball team, dominating your local pickleball league, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
+Get in touch with an experienced Moselle, MO physical therapist online or call the location closest to you.

 Services Offered